ModifAmorphic/outward/Transmorphic/README.md

 # Summary
 **Tired of running around looking like a freak in a bird mask?
-Give your equipment a makeover with a new Transmogrify crafting menu!**
+Change your gear's appearance with a new Transmogrify system!**
 &nbsp;
 - - - -
 &nbsp;